 Collecting customer feedback has never been easier.
 Inside the community, customers can respond to polls and surveys and share their feedback in dedicated forums.
-This is particularly useful for the product team, who can directly ask customers to share their suggestions for missing features or divulge any snags they’re running into with your product.
+This is particularly useful for the product team, who can directly ask customers to share their feature requests or divulge any snags they're running into with your product.
 These valuable insights can then be incorporated into product development and improvements.

 Improve user engagement with events and gamification.

 Community platforms include countless features to engage customers.
 In addition to the many touchpoints to connect with the brand (e.g., live chat, polls, forums, messaging), many brands offer spaces to host live events and training.
 Some software offer additional gamification tools like leaderboards, custom icons and badges, and opportunities to earn reputation points and climb ranks.